logo

 Indigeneity

-Indigenous peoples can be identified in particular geographical areas by the presence in varying degrees of the following characteristics: close attachment to ancestral territories and the natural resources in these areas; self-identification and identification by others as members of a distinct cultural group; an indigenous language, often different from the national language; the presence of customary social and political institutions, and primarily subsistence-oriented production.
+Indigenous peoples can be identified in particular geographical areas by the presence, in varying degrees, of the following characteristics: close attachment to ancestral territories and the natural resources in these areas; self-identification and identification by others as members of a distinct cultural group; an Indigenous language, often different from the national language; the presence of customary social and political institutions, often subsistence oriented.

 Individual Racism